SAD 17 board approves changes to academic calendar

 In other business, the board approved a donation of $1,239 from Hannaford for Paris Elementary School.

-The Curriculum Committee reported it has elected Sarah Otterson of Paris as chairwoman.
-The committee is working on allocation of federal coronavirus relief funds and purchases, including professional development for educators in support of hybrid and distance learning.
-It also announced it is seeking updates in November from elementary principals on how the school year is going and in December from other principals.
+The Curriculum Committee reported that it has elected Sarah Otterson of Paris as Chair.
+The committee is working on allocation of CARES Act funding and purchases, including professional development for educators in support of hybrid and distance learning.
+It also announced that is seeking updates from elementary principals on how the school year is going in their individual schools next month and updates from secondary principals in December.

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.